-WWE News: Dolph Ziggler Posts Picture Of His Valentine’s Day Celebrations With ‘Friday Night SmackDown’ Supers
+WWE News: Dolph Ziggler Posts Picture Of His Valentine’s Day Celebration With ‘Friday Night SmackDown’ Star

 Otis has yet to respond to Ziggler’s photo, but he has spent the weekend sharing his appreciation for Rose on his own social media account.
 However, chances are the rivalry between the Heavy Machinery member and Ziggler will escalate on next week’s Friday Night SmackDown.

-Rose hasn’t commented on Ziggler’s photo either, but it will be interesting to see how their storyline plays out on WWE television in the coming weeks.
+Rose hasn’t commented on Ziggler’s photo, either, but it will be interesting to see how their storyline plays out on WWE television in the coming weeks.

 As The Inquisitr reported over the weekend, the romance storyline between Otis and Rose has been blossoming since their days together in NXT.
 Otis used to refer to her as his “peach” and pretend to be her boyfriend on social media, and many fans believed he was telling the truth.

-Now the company appears to have taken notice of the chemistry between the pair, and it’s become one of the hottest angles in the company.
+Now the company appears to have taken notice of the chemistry between the pair, and it’s become one of the hottest angles for the brand.